Find out what kind of housing you are eligible for as a student at Liberty University.

 You must complete Financial Check-In prior to occupancy and agree to the terms and policies outlined in the On-Campus Housing Contract.

-Liberty University requires all unmarried students under 21 to live on campus.
+Liberty University requires all unmarried students under 21 years old to live on campus.
 On-campus residents must be currently enrolled in a residential program and attending classes on campus.

 Students who are 25 or older (at any time during the semester) or are married are not permitted to live on campus, with one exception.
 Students ages 25-30 may be eligible to live in our Independent & Graduate Housing program.
 All rooms are assigned on a first-come, first-served basis.

 On-Campus Living Disclaimer – Click to View